 Call center best practices revolve around improving customer service.
+Here’s we’re going to give you the top stats and tips, focusing on inbound customer service.

 Customer service is a defining factor in a company’s profitability and longevity, and it lies in the hands of its support reps, also called agents.
 Yet despite having such an important job, most call center agents will never meet the customers they’re working with face to face.
 So, having well-thought-out call center best practices is paramount to ensure an excellent customer experience.